- Fiber is not digested by the enzymes of the upper digestive tract

 Why is it important to familiarize ourselves with the wide variety of dietary fibers?
 Simply because in order to benefit from all of their effects, it is essential to not only eat enough fibers, but also obtain them from a variety of sources each day.

-Some types of dietary fiber (such as pectins, gums, oligosaccharides, and resistant starch) can be fermented by bacteria in the gut microbiota and produce physiological effects which will impact the whole body!
+Some types of dietary fiber (such as pectins, gums, fructo-oligosaccharides, and resistant starch) can be fermented by bacteria in the gut microbiota and produce.
+The result?
+Physiological effects which will impact the whole body, notably because it nourishes the gut microbiota!

-Other types of dietary fiber, such as cellulose and lignin, which are lightly fermented, contribute to the regulation of intestinal transit and to increasing the volume of stools.
+Other types of dietary fiber, such as cellulose and lignin, are lightly fermented, and mainly contribute to the regulation of intestinal transit and to increasing the volume of stools.

 Dietary fiber associated with sufficient hydration (the more you eat, the more you need to drink) regulates the intestinal transit.
-The term “regulate” means that the fibers prevent transit time from slowing down (constipation) and control its acceleration (diarrhea).
-This effect happens via an increase in intestinal motility (the intestine is a muscle that contracts) and via hydration which produces the bulking effect responsible for increasing the volume of the stools.
+The term “regulate” means that you accelerate transit when it is too slow (constipation) and slow it down when it is too fast (diarrhea).
 By slowing the speed of digestion, fibers also optimize the feeling of satiation, which helps us better monitor our appetite.

 But this is only the tip of the iceberg.
 By serving as a substrate to the gut microbiota, which is a central defense and control organ in the body, fibers play a role in preventing a number of diseases, such as cardiovascular diseases, obesity, type 2 diabetes, and certain types of cancer, and even in reducing the risk of infections and inflammatory diseases, as they modulate the activity of the immune system.